ksedgwic/WLED/usermods/usermod_v2_skystrip/FAQ.md

 and indigo for mixed—while value scales with probability.
 In the absence of precipitation, hue differentiates day from night: daylight clouds appear pale yellow, nighttime clouds desaturate toward white.
-For clouds, saturation is low and value grows with coverage, keeping even thin clouds visible.
-Thus, a bright blue pixel highlights likely rain, whereas a soft yellow glow marks daytime cloud cover.
+Cloud coverage now dithers along forecast time using a triangle-wave mask: the central band of each wave lights up, and its width matches the cloud fraction.
+Sparse clouds show as occasional dots, roughly half cover alternates on/off bands, and 100% cover stays solid.
+Adjust band spacing with the `CloudWaveHalfPx` setting (half-cycle in pixels; default 2.2).
+Thus, a bright blue pixel highlights likely rain, whereas a striped soft yellow glow marks daytime cloud cover.

 ## Wind View (WV)